+What you see When you wake up: Reader Tollam (20 16 of 10 of 10

-What it means What you see When you wake-up on your first day When you wake up: of wearing a Sensor, your current Reader glucose is 110 mg/dL.
-There is also 7:03am () ((the \mathbb{R} symbol on the screen.
-App During the first 12 hours of Sensor 8 110 → wear the R symbol will display, and you cannot use Sensor values to make treatment decisions during this time.
-Confirm Sensor glucose readings with a blood glucose test before making treatment decisions during the first 12 hours of Sensor wear when you see the \mathbb{Q} symbol.
-Before breakfast: Before breakfast, your current glucose is 115 mg/dL.
-The graph Reader shows that your glucose is going up and so does the trend arrow 3.
-App Consider what might be causing 1157 your glucose to go up and what you might do to prevent a high glucose.
-For example: · How much insulin should you take before your meal?
-Since you see , should you consider taking a little more insulin?
+What it means

+When you wake-up on your first day of wearing a Sensor, your current glucose is 110 mg/dL.
+There is also the $\Re$ symbol on the screen.

+During the first 12 hours of Sensor wear the $\Re$ symbol will display, and you cannot use Sensor values to make treatment decisions during this time.
+Confirm Sensor glucose readings with a blood glucose test before making treatment decisions during the first 12 hours of Sensor wear when you see the $\Re$ symbol.

+Before breakfast:

+Before breakfast, your current glucose is 115 mg/dL.
+The graph shows that your glucose is going up and so does the trend arrow 7.

+Consider what might be causing your glucose to go up and what you might do to prevent a high glucose.
+For example:

+- How much insulin should you take before your meal? - Since you see , should you consider taking a little more insulin?